 Continental during World War II

 After the outbreak of World War II in 1939, tire and rubber output is closely regulated to meet military requirements for truck and aircraft tires, and the manufacture of clothing, footwear, and other supplies.
 Like many industrial operations in Germany at the time, Continental uses forced labor supplied by the so-called “Third Reich”.
-This shameful episode is deeply regretted and currently being investigated by a historical study which will be published in 2021.
+This shameful episode is deeply regretted and was investigated in a historical study published in 2020.

 At the beginning of the 20th century, Continental embraces a transformative change in its manufacturing focus: automobile tires.
 The company has tremendous success in these endeavors from the very start – and hasn't stopped ever since.